java-tools/awe/website/docs/guides/scheduler-guide.md

 ### Management

-The scheduler server list will show a list of server with their basic information: name, server ip, connection protocol and status.
+The scheduler server list will show a list of servers with their basic information: name, server ip, connection protocol and status.

 When selecting one of the servers from the list, some options will be enabled: